IreneOliveto/IronHack-final-project/README.md

 ### To run tests

-Open the application in Intellij, and right click on src/test/java directory in project explorer, and right click -> Run As -> JUnit test
+Open the application in Intellij, and right click on src/test/java directory, and right click -> Run 'All Tests'.

 ## Use Cases